Thoughts on Dignity

 Authentic shame happens when you’ve broken the code of your character or integrity.
 When we feel authentic shame, it can help us correct our actions or make amends when we’ve broken our own values.
 It never feels good, but it’s useful.

-Authentic shame helps you live a value-drive life.
+Authentic shame helps you live a value-driven life.
 It acts like a curb, nudging you back to alignment with your deepest sense of integrity.

 What messages did you receive as a child (from parents, teachers, peers) or as an adult, that you can see caused/cause you to feel applied shame?
 List them.